Zuni fetishes: Religion as art

 A fetish may be signed by the carver, or not.
 Personalization by signing a piece of art violates the historic Zuni notion of community purpose, and the signing of artwork is a concept introduced to the Zuni by Anglo collectors at the beginning of the 20th century (c.
 1915).
 Often, though, a Zuni carver feels that their own unique style is readily identifiable and the fetish's style will be enough to identify the carver as surely as would any other mark.
 Most carvers are the recipients of a family practice and have learned their skill from parents, grand parents, or siblings, and have passed the art to their own children as well.

-Besides being made from various stones and other materials (each material has unique properties), the contemporary fetish may carry an offering of a smaller animal or a prayer bundle of carved arrowheads with small beads of heishe.
-It may be adorned with a heishe necklace, feathers, etchings representing ancient petroglyphs, or an etched or inlaid heartline.
+Besides being made from various stones and other materials (each material has unique properties), the contemporary fetish may carry an offering of a smaller animal or a prayer bundle (or medicine bundle) of carved arrowheads with small beads of heishe.
+It may be adorned with a heishe necklace, feathers, etchings representing ancient petroglyphs, or an etched or inlaid "heartline".
 These small items, although colorful to the eye, are intended to protect and feed the fetish itself.
+The "heartline" takes the shape of an arrow or line that is either carved and inlaid with a contrasting colored stone, or carved and painted.
+It symbolizes the breath leading from the mouth to the heart of the carved (host) animal to the animal that is its prey.
+The medicine bundle represents and offering of empowerment.
+According to Rodee and Ostler, Zuni fetishes with a heartline (sometimes called a breath line) were rarely found on older fetishes and became more popular in the 20th century.

+Traditionally, they are given "ceremonial feedings" by sprinkling a bit of ground blue corn meal and pulverized turquoise.
+The time of day the fetish is fed, as well as how often it is fed varies from one person to another.
+If the fetish is communally owned (for example by a clan), they are usually kept in a ceramic vessel such as a "fetish pot", a bowl or an olla (water storage jar).
+These vessels generally have a small hole in them which serves as a means of entry for the ceremonial food.

+Development of a market economy for Zuni fetishes

+Historically, fetishes were carried in pouches or worn (as in a fetish necklace).
+Fetish necklaces can be single stranded or have multiple strands.
+It is believed that each carved animal depicted in the necklace has a spirit that resides within it.
+With the emergence of Zuni jewelry created for sale or trade in the 20th century, in particular in the 1960s and 1970s, a more realistic carving style developed.
+Forerunners in this newer style include members of the Leekya and Leekya-Deyuse families who are known for their bird fetish necklaces.
+Often the heshi (beads) were made by artisans at the neighboring Santo Domingo (Kewa) Pueblo up the Rio Grande Valley.
+Prior to the 1960s these necklaces were not sold or traded outside of the culture.